 The interest rate on the corporate debt facility is based on a variable market interest rate (BBSY) plus a margin.
 As per the NRMA Group Treasury Risk Management Policy, the Group seeks to protect part of the debt from exposure to variable interest rates.
-Accordingly in the current year, the Group has entered into interest rate swap contracts under which it is obliged to receive interest at variable rates and to pay interest at fixed rates.
-Swaps currently in place cover approximately 71% (2011 - Nil) of the variable loan principal outstanding.
+Accordingly, the Group has entered into interest rate swap contracts under which it is obliged to receive interest at variable rates and to pay interest at fixed rates.
+Swaps currently in place cover approximately 71% (2012: 71%) of the variable loan principal outstanding.